ElectionDataAnalysis/electiondata/DRAFT_README.md

 ### Context directory
 Each file (except for remark.txt and ExternalIdentifiers.txt and Candidate.txt) has a Name column, which must not have duplicate entries.
 Entries in this column correspond to the Name field in the corresponding database table

+PrimaryParty column in CandidateContest.txt is for primary election contests.
+If a contest is not a primary election contest, this should be null.

+[//]: # "TODO per CDF, there should be a CandidateContestOfficeJoin table"